The Hundred Wells of Salaga

 Author: Ayesha Harruna Attah

 Aminah lives an idyllic life in the village of Botu, until she is brutally separated from her home and forced on a journey that will turn her from a daydreaming girl into a resilient woman.
 Wurche, the willful daughter of a chief, is desperate to play an important role in her father’s court, but ends up living the opposite of her dream.
 These two women’s lives converge at the same time infighting among Wurche’s people threatens to leave the region exposed to powers much larger than themselves.
-One Hundred Wells is a mesmerizing story of courage, forgiveness, love and freedom, and establishes Ayesha Harruna Attah as one of the most appealing voices to emerge in African fiction.
+The Hundred Wells of Salaga is a mesmerizing story of courage, forgiveness, love and freedom, and establishes Ayesha Harruna Attah as one of the most appealing voices to emerge in African fiction.

 ENGLISH (World) | Cassava Republic